barrida/java-practice/README.md

 # Java practice codes
-This project is created to study  Oracle Certified Associate Java SE 8 Programmer I.
+This project is created to practice coding in Java.